Hamilton Fish Park: Works Progress Administration renovations

 In 1934, Mayor Fiorello H. La Guardia nominated Robert Moses to become commissioner of a unified New York City Department of Parks and Recreation.
 At the time, the United States was experiencing the Great Depression; immediately after La Guardia won the 1933 election, Moses began to write "a plan for putting 80,000 men to work on 1,700 relief projects".
 By the time he was in office, several hundred such projects were underway across the city.

 Moses was especially interested in creating new pools and other bathing facilities, such as those in Jacob Riis Park, Jones Beach, and Orchard Beach.
 He devised a list of 23 pools around the city, including one at Hamilton Fish Park.
 The pools would be built using funds from the Works Progress Administration (WPA), a federal agency created as part of the New Deal to combat the Depression's negative effects.
 Eleven of these pools were to be designed concurrently and open in 1936.
-Moses, along with architects Aymar Embury II and Gilmore David Clarke, created a common design for these proposed aquatic centers.
+Moses, along with the architects Aymar Embury II and Gilmore David Clarke, created a common design for these proposed aquatic centers.
 Each location was to have distinct pools for diving, swimming, and wading; bleachers and viewing areas; and bathhouses with locker rooms that could be used as gymnasiums.
-The pools were to have several common features, such as a minimum 55 yd length, underwater lighting, heating, filtration, and low-cost construction materials.
+The pools were to have several common features, such as a minimum 55 yd length, underwater lighting, heating, and filtration, all constructed using inexpensive materials.
 The bathhouses would be near "comfort stations", additional playgrounds, and spruced-up landscapes.

 The Hamilton Fish and Highbridge Pools were the first to begin construction, with work commencing in October 1934.
 Hamilton Fish Park was the only facility that did not receive a new bathhouse as part of the program.
 Embury filed plans for $278,500 worth of improvements to Hamilton Fish Park in March 1935.
 These included the construction of a new building with a filter house and comfort station; two additional standalone comfort stations; and alterations to convert the existing gymnasium into a bathhouse.
 The project also included the main and diving pools in the park's center; volleyball, tennis, handball, and shuffleboard courts; and a children's play structure.
 The gymnasium's interior was completely rebuilt.
 The section of Willett Street running through the park was eliminated, and fences were installed around the pool area to separate it from the rest of the park.
 The basement of the bathhouse was extended to house mechanical equipment.
 By mid-1936, ten of the eleven WPA-funded pools were completed and were being opened at a rate of one per week.
 The Hamilton Fish Pool was the first of the 11 WPA pools to open, with a ceremony held on June 24, 1936.